-If your interest is primarily in analyzing panel items that have been surveyed in multiple waves, this is your preferred data structure.
-Alas in many cases, you might need (e.g., time-invariant) cross-sectional information.
-Then those issues are crucial for your analysis.
-Usually, the combined set of variables of your interest will not be surveyed in a single wave.
-Thus, they can not be analyzed (e.g., cross-tabulated) together straightaway as they are stored in different rows of the datafile!
-Cross-tabulating those variables in its current state will result in an L-shaped table, where all observations from one variable fall into the missing category of the other variable and vice versa.
-How to deal with this issue highly depends on your analysis and the applied methods, but here are some examples:
+This long format is usually the preferred data structure for the analysis of panel items with information from several waves.
+However, cross-sectional information is often also required, e.g. because it depicts time-invariant characteristics or was collected only once for other reasons.
+In most analysis scenarios, the combined set of relevant variables is not measured in a single wave.
+Therefore, the corresponding data cannot be analyzed together straightaway because it is stored in different rows of the dataset.
+Cross-tabulating these variables in their current state results in an L-shaped table in which all observations of one variable fall into the missing category of the other variable and vice versa.
+The best way to deal with this issue depends very much on the intended analysis and the methods used.
+Two typical procedures are: